-In 2006, the renowned private, non-profit Howard Hughes Medical Institute opened the Janelia Farm Research Campus in Loudoun County.
+The renowned private, non-profit Howard Hughes Medical Institute opened the Janelia Farm Research Campus in Loudoun County in 2006.
 The collaborative, interdisciplinary culture in this research community fosters scientific interaction so researchers can focus on creatively and intellectually probing fundamental biomedical questions.